-The best garage door lubricant for most applications is 3-IN-ONE Garage Door Lube.
-This high performance lubricant is ideal for metal-to-metal applications that require heavy-duty lubrication and protection against rust and corrosion with the convenience of a permanently attached two position straw allows you to spray precisely where you want.
+The best garage door lubricant for most applications is WD-40 Protective White Lithium Grease.
+This high performance lubricant is ideal for metal-to-metal applications that require heavy-duty lubrication and protection against rust and corrosion.
+The convenient permanently attached two position straw allows you to spray precisely where you want.
 Using the right lubricant will prolong the life of your garage door and opener.

 One of the most common questions a garage door technician will receive is: "What should I be using to lubricate my garage door?" and the next question usually is: "How often should I lubricate my garage door?".

-We recommend the 3-IN-ONE Garage Door Lube and you should lubricate your garage door at least two times per year.
+We recommend WD-40 Protective White Lithium Grease and you should lubricate your garage door at least two times per year.
 If you live in a really hot climate, you might wan't to lubricate your garage door once every three months.
 This will ensure all hardware on the garage door is moving freely which helps prevent wear and prolongs the life of the components.

-Most homeowners look for whatever is available in their garage, which is usually a spray can of WD-40.
+Most homeowners look for whatever is available in their garage, which is usually a spray can of traditional WD-40.
 They lubricate their garage door to find out it is only getting louder over time.
 WD-40 Protective White Lithium Grease is different from the traditional WD-40 spray that has been laying around in garages for decades.
 Let's address this issue and talk about what you should be using to lubricate your garage door.

 Do Not Use "Traditional" WD-40

-Contrary to popular belief, WD-40 is not a long term lubricant.
+Contrary to popular belief, traditional WD-40 is not a long term lubricant.
 It is a short term lubricant, cleaner and rust preventative.
-If you ever get tar on your hands or maybe on your vehicle, you can use WD-40 to remove it.
-The Crayola Corporation recommends using WD-40 to remove Crayola marks from a variety of surfaces.
+If you ever get tar on your hands or maybe on your vehicle, you can use traditional WD-40 to remove it.
+The Crayola Corporation recommends using traditional WD-40 to remove Crayola marks from a variety of surfaces.
 It works very well for this application and it has many other uses.